DanManN/vim-lua-format/README.md

 * `.lua-format`: Specifies the style config file.
 [Style Options](https://github.com/Koihik/LuaFormatter/wiki/Style-Config)

-`.lua-format` file have to be in one of parrent directories or in source dir.
-If no one file - use default settings
+`.lua-format` file has to be in one of the parent directories or current source directory.
+If not found - falls back to default settings